Warmup Set Generator

 Free warmup set generator for barbell lifts.
 Enter your working weight, get a plate-friendly 50% / 75% / 100% ramp scheme tailored to your bar.

-This generator builds a three-set ramp — 50%, 75%, and 100% of your working weight (the last as a single feeler rep) — and rounds every set to the nearest 2.5 kg or 5 lb so the plates are loadable on a real bar.
-It mirrors the default protocol used by the MuscleBuddy training engine when it auto-loads warmups for a logged workout.
-Plug in your working weight, get a ramp, save the plate math for the calculator next door.
+This generator builds a three-set ramp at 50%, 75%, and 100% of your working weight (the last as a single feeler rep) and rounds every set to the nearest 2.5 kg or 5 lb so the plates are loadable on a real bar.
+It's the same ramp MuscleBuddy puts in front of a logged workout.
+Plug in your working weight, get a ramp, and let the calculator next door do the plate math.

 Recommended warmup ramp